emdarys/studious/README.md

 # studious

 This program is a linear equation solver.
-The program is run by simply typing "python3 eqn.py" in the terminal when you are in the same directory as the eqn.py file.
+It is run by simply typing "python3 eqn.py" in the terminal when you are in the same directory as the eqn.py file.
-The program prompts the user to enter a linear equation.
-The varibale is always x.
+It prompts the user to enter a linear equation and prints out the answer right away!
-The program prints out the answer right away!
+The equation has to be linear and the variable is always x. (e.g 2/x=3)

 The repository name was a suggestion from a dumb friend.